 AI – a force for good

-If you think that AI is just about ChatGPT then think again – or better still spare some time to watch our brilliant panel of speakers at our Creating the Future: Technology for Good.
+If you think that AI is just about ChatGPT then think again – or better still spare some time to watch our brilliant panel of speakers at our Creating the Future: Technology for good event.
 Our clients gathered to hear about how AI is transforming our lives and that without data there is no, AI.

 Electricity and telephones took 30 years to reach three-quarters of Americans, yet TikTok had 3 billion users after just five years.
 Fast forward to 2023 and the fastest platform ever to reach 100 million users is the generative AI-driven Chat GPT.
 But as our speakers delved into the powers of AI, it became apparent that searching for an answer or creating a picture using a generative AI application merely scratches the surface of how this emerging technology can truly transform our lives.